vikshab/C3Projects--bEtsy/README.md

 - √ Add in-stock products to my cart
 - √ Remove products from my cart
 - √ Change the quantity of an existing product in my cart
-- √ Purchase the items in my cart, providing:
+- Purchase the items in my cart, providing: **Anita**
-    - Email Address
+    - √ Email Address
     - Mailing Address
     - Name on credit card
     - Credit card number
     - Credit cart expiration
-    - Credit Card CVV (security code) **Anita**
+    - Credit Card CVV (security code)
     - Billing zip code
 - √ Purchasing an order makes the following changes:
-    - Reduces the number of inventory for each product **Victoria && Brittany**
+    - √ Reduces the number of inventory for each product
-    - Changes the order state from "pending" to "paid" **Victoria && Brittany**
+    - √ Changes the order state from "pending" to "paid"
-    - Clears the current cart **Victoria && Brittany**
+    - √ Clears the current cart
 - √ After purchasing an order, I can view a confirmation screen including: **Brittany**
     - Each item in the order with a quantity and line-item subtotal
     - A link to the item description page